DNS-Privacy-Security/Burp-DoH-Decoder/README.md

 # Burp DoH Decoder

-Decodes DNS messages from HTTP(S) requests and responses with the MIME type `application/dns-message`
+Decodes DNS messages from DoH based HTTP(S) requests and responses with the MIME type `application/dns-message`.
+This extension supports the HTTP GET and the POST method according to [RFC 8484 (Section 4.1)](https://tools.ietf.org/html/rfc8484#section-4.1).

 ## Getting Started